 History

-1992
+1992 Memories

 In 1992, six youth received instruction from a professional shipwright to build a 38’ traditional longboat from the 18th century.
 This boat, Vitalité, was then used for a month long educational residential program for 24 young Canadians from across the country at Discovery Harbour.
 Curriculum included seamanship, sailing and rowing skills, navigation, rope work and leadership development.
 This group of youth then traveled to an international program in France to demonstrate their newly acquired skills in a friendly competition.
 This event led to ACC hosting the event in Canada in 1994 and provided the catalyst for the GB ’94 Marine Heritage Festival.